Andreas-Menzel/Andreas-Menzel/README.md

 <br>

-<p align="center">⚠️ Do you have experience with drones, especially with ArduPilot?
+<p align="center">⚠️ Do you have experience with drones, especially with ArduPilot or the DJI SDKs?
 Then let's get in touch! ⚠️</p>

 <br>